Profy8712/multi-agent-ai-automation/README.md

 - ✍️ **Agent A (Writer)** — generates an initial draft
 - 📝 **Agent B (Editor)** — critiques the draft and rewrites it into a sharper, more impactful version

-The final results, including token usage and cost estimation, are automatically logged into **Google Sheets** via a Google Service Account.
+The final results, including token usage and estimated cost, are automatically logged into **Google Sheets** using a Google Service Account.

 ---

 ## 🚀 Features

 ### 🤖 Agent A — Writer
-Creates a concise, conversational, and professional LinkedIn post based on a given topic.
+Generates a professional LinkedIn-style post based on a given topic.

 The writer avoids:
 - buzzwords
 - emojis
 - hashtags